What you need to know

 What you can do

-Being organized can help reduce stress, provide more balance to the workday, and increase a sense of accomplishment by helping to get the most important, things done.
+Being organized can help reduce stress, provide more balance to the workday, and increase a sense of accomplishment by helping to get the most important tasks done.

-- Set up your day with a list of daily goals.
+- Start each work day by preparing a list of daily goals.

-- Take a few minutes to organize your workspace and make sure the tools and resources you need are close by.
+- Take a few minutes to organize your workspace and make sure the tools and resources you need are closely available.

 - Build breaks into your schedule.